JohnLeber/3DMM-Face-Sample/README.md

 ![alt text](https://github.com/nodecomplete/3DMM-Face-Sample/blob/master/FaceMorph/ScreenShot.jpg)

-The point of this analysis is to draw the following two conclusions:
+From the above analysis I draw the following conclusions:

-1) A DNN that produdces a face mesh as its output, just needs to return a vector of scalars that are then applied to the 3DMM to produce the actual mesh.
+1) A DNN that produces a face mesh as its output just needs to return a vector of scalars that are then applied to the 3DMM to produce the actual mesh.
 <img src="https://render.githubusercontent.com/render/math?math={\alpha  =  \begin{bmatrix}   \alpha_{0}   \\ \vdots  \\\alpha_{k-1}\\   \end{bmatrix}  }">

-2) A 3DMM of a human face consists of k Eigenvectors each of length n where n is the number of vertices of the face mesh.
-It will also consists of the average.mean face mesh.
+2) A 3DMM of a human face consists of the following:
+ a) k Eigenvectors, each of length n where n is the number of vertices of the face mesh.
+ b) the average/mean face mesh also of dimension n.
+ c) indices that will apply to vertices to form the actual triangles.